-When your company is about to introduce new software, the question often arises as to whether it should be implemented on-premise vs. in the cloud.
+When your company is about to introduce new software, the question often arises as to whether it should be implemented on-premises vs. in the cloud.
 Both variants come with advantages and disadvantages.
-In this article, you will find out what you need to know about on-premise vs cloud solutions.
+In this article, you will find out what you need to know about on-premises vs cloud solutions.

-On-premise vs cloud is all about how software is made available to employees in your company.
-As the name suggests, on-premise software is installed on your own premises on your own servers or in private clouds you set up yourself.
+On-premises vs cloud is all about how digital workplace software is made available to employees in your company.
+As the name suggests, on-premises software is installed on your own premises on your own servers or in private clouds you set up yourself.
 Cloud software is provided as software-as-a-service (SaaS) entirely by external providers.
-In essence, the distinction is between a local, self-managed version of a software and a variant provided online.
+In essence, the distinction is between a local, self-managed version of software and a variant provided online.
 To help you decide, we will show you the advantages and disadvantages of both.

 A second advantage also results from the local storage of data: if network problems occur and the connection to the Internet is interrupted, your employees can still access the data with on-premise solutions.

 Disadvantages of on-premise software

 The advantage of data protection for on-premise solutions is at the same time a disadvantage, as it must be maintained by company employees and thus costs working time.
 Furthermore, the data must be backed up and the functionality of the programs ensured.
 Employees must install updates, create backups, and maintain the programs themselves.

 Because on-premise software runs locally on each computer, recommended hardware requirements must be met by those computers.
 That can be a problem, especially with complex programs: buying suitable hardware can be very cost-intensive and is difficult to scale as demand grows.
 In addition, that means extra work for your IT department as new hardware needs to be set up and maintained.